 Caesars Entertainment to File Chapter 11 Bankruptcy Amid Pressure From Creditors

-In 2013 — the most recent year with available data — 8,980 Chapter 11 bankruptcies were filed throughout the U.S.
+In 2013 — the most recent year with available data — 8,980 Chapter 11 bankruptcies were filed throughout the United States.
+Are bankruptcies public information?
+When it’s a large company, yes.

 And 2015 is already shaping up to be a similar year, with news of casino empire Caesars Entertainment Corp.’s largest division filing Chapter 11 bankruptcy in the coming days.